-Your tutors will let you know if they have guidelines for presenting your assessments and how to submit your work.
+Your lecturers will let you know if they have guidelines for presenting your assessments and how to submit your work.
 Use a computer to create your assessments.

 You may be required to submit your work manually or electronically.
 If you submit your work electronically, keep a copy until your official results are published at the end of the semester.
-If you have any questions, contact your tutor.
+If you have any questions, contact your lecturer.

 Note: Ara uses as part of its assessment processes electronic plagiarism detection.
-You will, from time to time, be required to submit assessments for scanning.
+You will be required to submit assessments for scanning.
 Electronic copies of assessments must be retained by you until the official results are published after the end of semester or year.